Jal-Bafana/GitHub-Streak-Keeper/README.md

 # 🔥 GitHub Streak Keeper

-> ⚠️ **Important Disclaimer**: This tool is designed for genuine streak maintenance when you haven't had time to code, not for artificial contribution inflation.
+> ⚠️ **Important Disclaimer**: This tool is designed for educational purposes only, not for artificial contribution inflation.
 Use responsibly and remember that real coding and learning should always be your priority!

 A simple Python script to maintain your GitHub contribution streak by automatically creating commits when you haven't done any real work for the day.